Why This Methodology Exists

 How TSM Compares to Existing Frameworks

 This table compares different types of GEO resources: methodologies, platforms, manuals, and domain frameworks.
-Each type excels in different areas.
+Each excels in different areas.
 Platforms lead in measurement but don't provide organizational models.
-TSM focuses on coordination—the operating model that helps teams use other resources effectively.
+Some frameworks—MERIT most directly—do reach the organizational layer, so TSM's distinction is not that it addresses coordination at all, but where it goes deepest: the inter-functional handoff mechanics (RACI, escalation, sync cadences) and a dedicated risk-and-crisis response protocol that the other frameworks don't specify.

 Lifecycle / Rollout Phasing | Measurement System (KPIs, Tracking) |